Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Crimeboss* (Nemesis)

 As black market empires vye for supremacy in all the many localities of the city, the crimeboss sits at the head of the empire and oversees operations.
-The most notable bosses weilding power not dissimilar to that of a minor cabinet minister: they command a small army in lackeys and possess reasonable stockpiles of weapons, technology and wealth.
+The most notable bosses weild power not dissimilar to that of a minor cabinet minister: they command a small army in lackeys and possess reasonable stockpiles of weapons, technology and wealth.
 In some cases, their territory is under near complete control, the local militia, businesses and press all in cosy relations with the the boss and his associates.
 Should you cross a crimeboss, it can feel as if half the very city itself has turned against you.

 *Combat/Social/General Power Level*: 8/6/5